anthonyoffire/anthonyoffire.github.io/README.md

 ### My favorite projects

-- Made a non-fungible token (NFT) game where users battle their NFT's against each other.
+- As a group, made a simple non-fungible token (NFT) game where users battle their NFT's against each other.
 Implemented using Solidity, Javascript, and React.js.
+I was mostly responsible for the Solidity code.
 - Implemented a B-Tree structure to hold DNA sequences for fast pattern searching and a search method for minimal disk i/o using Java.